• Skip to main content

 Enter your email address below to download the sample workbook.

-Here’s an example of an inefficient formula, below in columns A and B we have some employee data, and in columns E and F we’ve set up a summary table which counts the number of employees in each department using a COUNTIF formula (we can see the actual formula from column F in column G):
+First, let's look at a common example of an inefficient formula: below in columns A and B we have some employee data, and in columns E and F we’ve set up a COUNTIF formula (we can see the actual formula from column F in column G):

-While this formula is technically correct, after all it returns the correct result, it's inefficient to write.
+While this formula is technically correct, it's inefficient to write.

 A more efficient way to write the formula is to reference a cell for the criteria argument as you can see in the example in column H below (especially since it’s right there in column E):